Rappetor/Sovol-SV08-Mainline/README.md

     - It will now create and format a partition (ext4) on the eMMC, and it will copy all it's contents from the SD card to the eMMC
     - When it's done power off the SV08, remove the SD card and boot from the eMMC.
 If everything has gone correctly you should now boot from the eMMC and can continue with **STEP 4**.

-# (STEP 3) NECESSARY CHANGES TO THE BOARDENV.TXT & SETUP WI-FI
+# (STEP 3) CHANGES TO THE BOARDENV.TXT & SETUP WI-FI
 To make the CB1 image setup correctly we need to make a few changes to the BoardEnv.txt.
 Also, we need to set up Wi-Fi credentials (if not connected via ethernet) in the system.cfg

 1. Go to the 'BOOT' drive and make a **BACKUP** of 'BoardEnv.txt' on your harddisk.